kebasyaty/scruby-plugin/README.md

 import anyio
 from typing import Any
 from pydantic import Field
-from scruby import Scruby, ScrubyModel, settings from scruby_plugin import ScrubyPlugin from pprint import pprint as pp
+from scruby import Scruby, ScrubyModel from scruby import settings as scruby_settings from scruby_plugin import ScrubyPlugin from pprint import pprint as pp